 The New Zealand Government adopted the “Smokefree 2025” policy in March 2011.
 The aim of the policy is to bring smoking rates to below five percent of all population groups by December 2025.
 Arguably, the main measure for achieving this goal is the attempt to make tobacco products less affordable.
 Since 2011 the government has imposed an additional 10 percent excise tax, plus inflation, on tobacco products annually.
 Whilst it may be a noble goal, is this the least harmful way to reduce the harm that tobacco causes?

-Marewa Glover is Associate Professor in Public Health for the School of Health Sciences at Massey University.
-Her research addresses major public health threats for Maori and has worked in Tobacco Control for 23 years across policy, health promotion, advocacy, and research.
-Glover is also author of Māori Smoking: An epic saga of love and abuse and co-author of An Online Survey of New Zealand Vapers.
+Marewa Glover is an Associate Professor in Public Health for the School of Health Sciences at Massey University.
+Her research addresses major public health threats for Maori and she has worked in tobacco control for 23 years across policy, health promotion, advocacy, and research.
+Glover is also the author of Māori Smoking: An epic saga of love and abuse and co-author of An Online Survey of New Zealand Vapers.
 Reuben McLaren spoke with Glover.